shifenghuci/personal-website/readme.txt

 4. How long, in hours, did it take you to complete this assignment?

-8hrs
+18 hrs

 5. What online resources did you consult when completing this assignment? (list specific URLs, describe queries to Generative AI, or use of AI-based code completion)

-Mostly LLM, query mainly asking about positioning and CSS rules needed to implement a visioned layout Boostraps doc: https://getbootstrap.com/docs/4.0/layout/grid/ html tutorial from discussion is used: https://inf133.netlify.app/html-tutorial
+Mostly LLM, query mainly asking about positioning and CSS rules needed to implement a visioned layout.
+In addition, most interactive feature is created prior to the javascript lecture, so I queried on how to achieve certain interaction effect.
+Boostraps doc: https://getbootstrap.com/docs/4.0/layout/grid/
+html tutorial from discussion is used: https://inf133.netlify.app/html-tutorial